jd-58/blackjack/README.md

 # Pygame Blackjack

 Welcome to my Blackjack game!
 Built in Python (using Pygame), this game allows you to play Blackjack anywhere!
-This includes splitting (up to 3 times), doubling down, insurance, and late surrender.
+This includes splitting (up to 3 times), doubling down, and late surrender.

 ![Screenshot of blackjack game homescreen](screenshots/screenshot-split.png)